Richard II

 Richard II is Shakespeare's 11th drama.

 Consisting of 576 tiles in the basic colour red, with a side length of 10 cm, the work is a square of 240 * 240 cm in the basic file.
-However, it can also be realised in the dimensions 120 * 120 cm without loss.
+It's planned to be printed in 120 * 120 cm.

 Rulebook